Isac Lidberg: Gefle IF

 In February 2020, Lidberg signed a two-year contract with Gefle IF competing in the Swedish third tier, Ettan.
 In the third division, he had a successful spell, making 25 appearances in which he scored 19 goals in his first season at the club.

 Go Ahead Eagles

 On 1 May 2021, Lidberg signed a two-year contract with an option of an additional year with newly promoted Dutch Eredivisie club Go Ahead Eagles.
-He made his debut in the Eredivisie on 13 August 2021 in a 1–0 loss to SC Heerenveen.
+He made his debut in the Eredivisie on 13 August 2021 in a 1–0 loss to Heerenveen.

+Utrecht

+On 18 July 2023, Lidberg signed a four-year contract with Utrecht.
+He made his debut for the club on 20 August, replacing Victor Jensen in the 79th minute of a 2–0 league loss to Heerenveen.
+He scored his debut goal for Utrecht from a penalty kick on 31 October, contributing to a 3–0 lead in their 3–2 triumph against RKC Waalwijk in the KNVB Cup.
+On 26 November, he netted his first league goal for Utrecht, securing the winning goal as the Domstedelingen triumphed 2–1 against Sparta Rotterdam at Het Kasteel.
+Following a mild achilles injury, he was substituted early during a draw against AZ on 3 December due to a knock.
+This sidelined him for the remainder of the year.

+Darmstadt

+On 16 August 2024, Lidberg signed with Darmstadt 98 in German 2.
+Bundesliga.

 International career

 Isac Lidberg played 14 games for Sweden U17, in which he scored nine goals, between 2014 and 2015.

 As of the end of 2016, he has won 11 caps for Sweden U19 and scored 10 goals in total.

+Lidberg made his debut for Sweden national team on 19 November 2024 in a Nations League game against Azerbaijan at the Strawberry Arena.
+He substituted Viktor Gyökeres (who scored 4 goals) in the 89th minute, as Sweden won 6–0.

 Style of play

-He describe himself as a "powerful forward that can score on anything", which is something then manager Nanne Bergstrand agreed upon, stating that he's strong for his age due to training from an early age.
+Lidberg has described himself as a "powerful forward that can score on anything", which is something then manager Nanne Bergstrand agreed upon, stating that he's strong for his age due to training from an early age.
 Hammarby's former sporting director Mats Jingblad added that Lidberg is a modern forward that often make runs behind the defenders.